automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Struthiomimus.md

 # Struthiomimus
-## Description: This "ostrich mimic" roamed the plains of North America.
+## This "ostrich mimic" roamed the plains of North America.